AlbaIII/Networked-Sensing-PCRB-Analysis/README.md

 # Overview

 The included scripts
-- are generally written in matlab and require cvx
+- are generally written in matlab and require cvx.

 # Description of Files